datasunrise-github/dspm/README.md

 ## What is DataSunrise DSPM?

-**[DataSunrise Data Security Posture Management (DSPM)](https://www.datasunrise.com/knowledge-center/dspm-data-security-posture-management/)** is a platform for comprehensive **data protection in AWS**.
+**[DataSunrise Data Security Posture Management (DSPM)](https://www.datasunrise.com/knowledge-center/dspm-data-security-posture-management/)** is a platform for comprehensive **data protection in Azure**.
 It automatically discovers databases and storages, deploys DataSunrise instances, and applies security rules.

 DSPM creates DataSunrise instances that can operate in three modes: